influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.5/guides/create-alert-rules.md

 ![See the alerts](/img/chronograf/v1.5/g-kap-slack.png)

 That's it!
-You've successfully used Chronograf to configure a Kapacitor alert rule to monitor your idle CPU usage.
+You've successfully used Chronograf to configure an alert rule to monitor your idle CPU usage.